weatheredwatcher/weatheredwatcher.github.io/_posts/2018-04-10-Neovim-pipenv-based-development-environment.md

 }
 ```

-A new project can now easily be installed using:
+A new project can now easily be set up using:

 ```bash
 mkdir ~/Projects/MyAwesomeProject